kookkui/SoloRPGs/Broken Shores/Krystyna Journal.md

 +3 Perception Skill (42)

-Perception check to search the room
+Perception check to search the room  42 1d%[19]  Success

+Found <font color="#f15bb5">Potion of Frenzy.
+For the next D6 rounds you deal +5 damage, but you’re unable to defend in any way.</font>

+Room 3